458 SOCOM vs. 45-70: Big Bore AR or Lever Gun?

 The 458 SOCOM is often referred to as being equivalent to the 45-70 in an AR-15.

-To evaluate these claims, we will compare four of the most popular factory loads on the market and see how they stack up against each other!
+To evaluate these claims, we will compare four of the most popular factory loads on the market and see how they stack up against each other.

 Ballistic Coefficient and Sectional Density

 Ballistic coefficient (BC) is a measure of how aerodynamic a bullet is and how well it will resist wind drift.
-Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its external dimensions, design, and weight.
+Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its weight and diameter.

-In general, both rounds will have more than adequate penetration for whitetail, hogs, bears, and elk within their effective range.
+In general, both rounds have more than adequate penetration for whitetail, hogs, bears, and elk within their effective range.

 Self-Defense/Suppressor Integration